nefariousjosiah/messanger/README.md

-# Messages between 2 people using socket.
+# Use this Script to message between 2 people!
+# If you are interested in using, please go to the server side first, to read the comments i added, then go to the client side to set up.

-## please read the instructions listed to use the program.
+## it takes about a minute to connect the clients.